-Check out these 7 different ways to pause and resume music playback on your HomePod using your voice, the touch surface, or your iPhone.
+Learn about all the different ways to pause and resume music playback on your HomePod using your voice, its top touch surface, or your iPhone.

 The steps mentioned below should work for Apple Music, YouTube Music, Spotify, Pandora, Podcasts, and other music services you have set up on your smart speaker.